eikek/publet/doc/src/main/resources/org/eknet/publet/doc/resources/_conventions.md

 * `/_incl/hello.md` is hidden, because its parent directory name starts with `_`
 * `/my_page.textile` is not hidden.
 There is an underscore character but not at the beginning
 * `/dir1/_dir2/dir3/test.md` is hidden, because the name of the parent directory `_dir2` starts with an `_`

+## Error Pages

+If an HTTP error occurs, the default behaviour is to write the error into the response.
+This leads the browser to show its default error page.
+If you like to present a custom error page, create such a page in the `.allIncludes/` directory of the content root.
+Name the file according to the http error code.
+For example, to present a custom error page for unauthorized actions, create a `401.jade`.